riyo222za/odin-recipes/README.md

 # odin-recipes

+Please dont jusdge me on this, it was my first ever try at a webpage.

 This is my second attempt at the recipes project

 I am just starting here to get better at commit messages